WennieL/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 <br> Returns 0 otherwise <br>
 2. Collaboration is multiplication <br> Write a function that multiplies two integers. <br> Prototype: int mul(int a, int b); <br>
 <br> 4.
 I believe in numbers and signs <br> Write a function that prints the numbers, from 0 to 9, followed by a new line. <br> Prototype: void print_most_numbers(void); <br> Do not print 2 and 4 <br> You can only use _putchar twice in your code <br>
+<br> 5.
+Numbers constitute the only universal language <br> Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line. <br> Prototype: void more_numbers(void); <br> You can only use _putchar three times in your code <br>